 - Assessing sensation with dull needles, tuning forks, alcohol swab, and cotton bulls

 Other tests may be ordered, such as blood work or imaging like an MRI.
-However, instead of diagnosing Parkinson’s, it is to rule out other conditions causing these symptoms.
+However, instead of diagnosing Parkinson’s, these tests rule out other conditions that may be causing these symptoms.
 In rare cases, you may receive a dopamine transporter scan (DaTscan) to support the suspicion of Parkinson’s.
-However, most people do not receive this expensive test.
-A skilled neurologist can obtain the same diagnosis based on their clinical experience, and it is not needed for the diagnosis.

 There are many medical and surgical options for treatments for Parkinson’s, but no cure.
 Some medications will manage problems with walking, tremors, and movement by increasing dopamine.
 Dopamine cannot directly enter your brain.
-Your medication options include:
+People with Parkinson’s disease have medication options that include:

 - Carbidopa-levodopa is the most effective Parkinson’s disease medication.
 In fact, it is usually so effective that it is used as a diagnostic tool.
 If the symptoms improve significantly with the administration of this medication, it will confirm the diagnosis.